vamsitallapudi/Android-Interview-Questions-And-Answers/README.md

 -   **What is HandlerThread?**<br/>
     A) HandlerThread is a Handy class to start a thread that has a Looper.

+-   **What is a Looper?**<br/>
+    A) A Looper is a class used to loop through the Message Queue attached to the Thread.
+By default, a thread halts when the execution completes.
+But, for Example, if we take Android's Main thread, it should not halt upon execution.
+    Rather it should loop through the runnables(Messages) that its assigned in order to work properly.
+For more info, refer to this [link](https://stackoverflow.com/a/34522758/3424919).

 -   **What is a Service?**<br/>
     A) A service is a component which doesn't have UI and can perform long running operations like downloading stuff, playing music etc.. which can run even exiting the application.
 By default service runs on main thread.
 This might cause ANR errors.
 To avoid this, we can Start service by creating a new background thread or use an IntentService that can do work in background.
+[Read More.](https://developer.android.com/guide/components/services)

 -   **How to Stop a Service?**<br/>
     A) To stop a service from an activity we can call stopService(Intent intent) method.
 To Stop a service from itself, we can call stopSelf() method.